 As part of this process, Participants submitted a description of the methodology used to identify all eligible locations and supporting evidence demonstrating that they took the steps described in their methodology throughout their service area, or an explanation of why supporting evidence is unavailable or unnecessary.
 Examples of acceptable supporting evidence include web-based photography, print outs from E911 and tax databases and real estate records.
 Participants uploaded a CSV (comma separated values) file with this location information into the ELAP Module using a template provided by USAC, along with a description of their methodology and supporting documentation.

 STAKEHOLDER ELIGIBILITY DETERMINATION.
 In order to submit challenges, Stakeholders were required to establish their identity and eligibility to participate in ELAP through the Stakeholder registration process.
 To qualify, individuals or entities demonstrated that they have a direct interest in obtaining funded service within the service area (i.e., a property or relevant commercial interest).
 They also certified that they do not hold a controlling interest in a competitive service provider.
 Governing authorities established that their jurisdiction covers at least some part of the service area.
 USAC collected certain information from Stakeholders to verify eligibility and identity using a third-party commercial verifier.

-STAKEHOLDER CHALLENGE: Outside Stakeholders that have successfully established their identity and eligibility may participate in the challenge process by supplying location information (addresses, geo-coordinates and number of units) for locations that they have identified as missing from, or inaccurately reported in, the Participants’ filings.
-Stakeholders must separately identify qualifying locations and prospective locations, and provide a description of the methods used to identify the locations and some supporting evidence.
+STAKEHOLDER CHALLENGE: Outside Stakeholders that successfully established their identity and eligibility could participate in the challenge process by supplying location information (addresses, geo-coordinates and number of units) for locations that they identified as missing from, or inaccurately reported in, the Participants’ filings.
+Stakeholders were required to separately identify qualifying locations and prospective locations, and provide a description of the methods used to identify the locations and some supporting evidence.

-PARTICIPANT RESPONSE: After the challenge window closes, Participants facing an ELAP challenge will have the opportunity to access and review certified data submitted by Stakeholders and to submit additional information in response to challenges through the ELAP module.
-Participants that do not oppose a Stakeholder challenge need not submit any additional information.
-Participants cannot submit any additional information after the response window closes.
+PARTICIPANT RESPONSE: After the challenge window closed, Participants facing an ELAP challenge had the opportunity to access and review certified data submitted by Stakeholders and to submit additional information in response to challenges through the ELAP module.
+Participants that did not oppose a Stakeholder challenge were not required to submit any additional information.